SEL-Columbia/dristhi-documentation/source/dristhi_app/architecture_forms/index.markdown

 4. Copy the *model* node contents to <dristhi_app_root>/dristhi-app/assets/www/form/<form_name>/model.xml and the *form* node contents to <dristhi_app_root>/dristhi-app/assets/www/form/<form_name>/form.xml
 5. Update the form_definition.json according to the changes made to *model*

-## Structure of form_definition.json
+## form_definition.json
+This is a mapping file that is written for every form which maps the fields within the form to Dristhi database.
 An example form_definition.json is below:
 ``` json
 {
     "form_data_definition_version": "1",